 You will also need to restart the target system before it can be used.

-These numbers from a test installation illustrate the approximate time it takes to dump and import a small 1.8 GB database:
+These numbers from a test installation illustrate the approximate time it takes to export and import a small 1.8 GB database:

 14:53:37 Dumping remote database to /var/spacewalk/tmp/susemanager.dmp.gz on target system.
 Please wait...
 14:58:14 Database successfully dumped.
 Size is: 506M 14:58:29 Importing database dump.
 Please wait...
 15:05:11 Database dump successfully imported.

-In this example, dumping the database took around five minutes, and importing the dump onto the target system took an additional seven minutes.
+In this example, exporting the database took around five minutes, and importing the export onto the target system took an additional seven minutes.
 For big installations this can take up to several hours.

 You also need to account for the time it takes to copy all the package data to the target system.
 Depending on your network infrastructure and hardware, this can also take a significant amount of time.

-You can copy the data at any time before or after the migration process.
+You can copy the data at any time before the migration process.
 Copying the data before you migrate can significantly reduce the amount of downtime required.

 On the target system, at the command prompt, migrate the data:

-While the data migration is in progress, the database services will be shut down.
+While the data migration is in progress, the SUSE Manager services will be shut down.
 This is to ensure that no data is written to the database during the migration.